CDLUC3/mrt-doc/endopoints/storage/presign-obj.md

 I'm thinking that maybe _approximate-size-bytes_ should instead be _cloud-content-bytes_ This could give an accurate value and avoid questions of efficiancy of zip and gunzip compression etc. _cloud-content-bytes_ should be accurate and hopefully on the upper end of what would be returned for a container file.

+### Terry's questions

+Does it make sense that the UI is passing the input node?
+Are you thinking that if the input node is a dryad node, then the object would be assembled on the dryad node?
+I was imaging that cloud objects would not necessarily be constructed on the node in which they are stored.
+Therefore, it could be possible to still request a UNM or pairtree object.